Dukecitysolutions/sentora-php7-upgrade/README.md

 bash <(curl -L -Ss http://zppy-repo.dukecitysolutions.com/repo/sentora-live/php7_upgrade/install.sh)
 ```

-## Nightly Updating for packages for this install - USE ONLY IF YOU HAVE INSTALLED upgrade.sh script:
+## UPDATING - Nightly Updating for packages for this install - USE ONLY IF YOU HAVE INSTALLED upgrade.sh script:
 ### This script is safe to run at any time.
 Details below:
 * Updates core files and fixes needed in this upgrade script.
 * Use when updates have been made to files in this repo or use daily to keep current.